 The Three Buckets of Financial Planning

 In my initial discussion with my clients, I tell them that I have a three-bucket approach to financial planning.
 I believe that everyone needs to have three buckets.
 What follows is a brief description of each of the three buckets.
-In my next few blogs, I will go into greater detail about each one.
+In individual client meetings, I go into greater detail about each one.

 Bucket number one.
 This is the unplanned-for expense bucket, commonly referred to as an emergency fund.
 While that may be a good way to describe it, most things that the money in this bucket is used for do not fall into the category of emergencies.
 Also, money held in bucket number one should be used for anything that can't be paid for out of cash flow that will happen in the next 6 to 12 months.

 Bucket number three.
 This is your retirement bucket.
-Any funds that you have saved specifically to provide income when you retire (subject to early withdrawal penalties prior to reaching age 59½) would fall into the bucket three category.
-Traditional, ROTH, SEP, and SIMPLE IRAs as well as 401(k)s and 403(b)s are bucket number three vehicles.
+Any funds that you have saved specifically to provide income when you retire (subject to early withdrawal penalties prior to reaching age 59½) would fall into the third bucket category.
+Traditional, Roth, SEP, and SIMPLE IRAs as well as 401(k)s and 403(b)s are bucket number three vehicles.

 Do you have three buckets?
 If not, please call us so we can help you put these buckets in place for you.